-According to the American Heartworm Society, the Atlantic and Gulf coast regions have the highest rates of heartworms.
+According to the American Heartworm Society, the Atlantic and Gulf Coast regions have the highest rates of heartworms.
 However, cases are still reported in every state of the United States each year.

 They gather data from shelters and veterinary practices every three years to determine incidence trends which you can see below.
 Their most recent infographic is from 2016.

 The only good news is that once a dog is infected, there’s no risk of spreading it.
-This includes to other furry friends as well as humans.
+This includes other furry friends as well as humans.

 That being said, it is still important that your pup starts treatment immediately.
 The sooner the worms are killed off, the less of a negative impact they can have on the dog’s body.